-A new training regimen, adopted by the Air Force late last year, is designed to give airmen and their leaders the skills they need to begin making a difference.
+Since announcing an overall of Air Force And A new training regimen, adopted by the Air Force late last year, is designed wants to give a new generation of airmen and their leaders the skills they need to begin making a differencethose skills.
 The Green Dot initiative, founded by psychologist Dr. Dorothy Edwards, specifically aims to empower people to demonstrate, in ways large and small, their individual commitment to ending sexual violence.

 The program operates from a simple premise.
 If all acts of violence motivated by the desire to assert power and intimidation — rape, sexual assault, domestic and dating violence — were plotted on a map, they might be envisioned as red dots.
 So, too, might decisions to tolerate such violence, to look the other way.